 Prof. dr. Danielle Posthuma is a statistical geneticist at the Vrije Universiteit (VU) Amsterdam and Amsterdam University Medical Center, Neuroscience Campus Amsterdam.
 She completed three MSc’s in clinical and biological psychology and medical anthropology, and graduated cum laude for her PhD in 2002 at the VU University Amsterdam.
-She became a member of the Young Academy of the Royal Dutch Academy of Sciences in 2005 and was elected for lifelong membership in 2019.
+She became a member of the Young Academy of the Royal Dutch Academy of Sciences in 2005 and was elected for lifelong membership of the Royal Academy in 2019.

 She received numerous prizes including the Scott Fuller Memorial Award from the International Behavior Genetics Association (2005), for early career outstanding scientific achievements, the Richard Todd award for outstanding contributions to child psychiatry, from the International Society for Psychiatric Genetics (2017), and the Lodewijk Sandkuijl award for contributions to statistical genetics from the Dutch Society of Human Genetics (2019).
 In 2008, 2009 and 2010 she was elected as one of the 400 most successful women, in the category ‘smart’, under the age of 38 in the Netherlands.
 In 2021 she received the Mensa Foundation Prize, which is awarded biennially for the best scientific discovery in the field of intelligence or creativity.